 - Find a sense of belonging.
 Make a point of spending time with those who share your faith or beliefs.
 It can add up to 4-14 years to your life!

 - Put family first.
 Keep in touch with your relatives and spend more time at home.
-These are the people who will be with you through thick and thin, so it’s important to develop and maintain a relationship with them.
+These are the people who will be with you through thick and thin.
+It’s important to develop and maintain a relationship with them.

 - Find the right tribe.
 Did you know that if you have three or more friends who have a bad habit, you are three times as likely to develop that same habit?
 Keep yourself in social circles that promote healthy behaviours.
 This will increase your likelihood of sticking to your long-term wellness goals.

 While all of these tips won’t necessarily apply to everyone, there are still important lessons that we can pull from these commonalities and put toward making our own lives a little bit healthier.

 “Ultimately, it’s really just important to look at your lifestyle choices,” says Dr. Low.
 “By taking the time to reflect on your bad habits and make changes, you can end up adding many more years to your life.
 Don’t wait, start now!”